g4mless/nhv/README.md

 ## Why do i even build this?
 i don't really know, i build this coz my friend send me nhentai code everyday lol.
-And as you know, nhentai is blocked in some country, so i build this as a proxy for it.
+I'm lazy to visit the actual site, so i build this.

-you can deploy this easily on vercel by simply just clone this repo & deploy to your vercel account.
+you can deploy this to cloudflare workers